Rex-445/cxc/Project/readme.txt

 7. New Feature 'Variation'
 8. Interactions between champions have been enhanced: characters now have quotes unique to other champions

+#For Nerds
+9. It is now possible to create your own backgrounds

 ---------------
     INPUTS